k0sproject/k0s/hack/ostests/README.md

 export AWS_REGION=...
 ```

 Select the desired cluster configuration for OpenTofu.
-Again, just an example,
-other ways described [here][tf-config].
+This is just one example;
+other methods of passing configuration options are covered in the [official
+OpenTofu documentation][tf-config].

 ```shell
 export TF_VAR_os=alpine_3_21